matheussricardoo/iot-risk-prevention/grafana/GRAFANA_DASHBOARDS.md

    - Click **Apply**

 4. **Add Gauges 2, 3, 4:**
-   - Repeat step 3 for Humidity, Smoke, and Risk Score
+   - Repeat step 3 for Humidity, Wind Speed, and Risk Score
    - Place all 4 gauges in the same row

 5. **Save Dashboard:**